-Alright so some of you have heard that our gear was used on a few expeditions this year with awesome success.
+Alright so some of you have heard that our gear was used on a few expeditions this year with awesome success but Antarctica?.
 So here is what all the buzz is about… Yes that is Prince Henry of Whales in the picture with Scott Brady from Overland International.

 1) Back a few months ago we decided to sponsor a young group of adventurers and overlanders from Expedition Overland on their 60 day adventure into the Yukon Territory of Alaska.
 During this adventure they documented the entire gear up, personal stories and the adventure ongoing in a 12 part mini series that can be watched on their website.
 After all dust and mosquitos settled they emerged from the bush with their cameras in hand and a new found respect for the gear we call Vulture!
 Our gear lasted through some of the toughest environments they have been through yet and allowed them to do multiple different things like rig cameras to roof racks and hang out of aircraft.
 Will you be doing the same…?
 Perhaps.
 They were so happy with how the product faired and all the cool things that they did with the rigs they set out to make a commercial based upon their brand depending on our brand, pretty cool!
 On top of all that we were awarded the coveted “X-Seal” for best camera accessory (a title only earned never purchased)!